Arm Debugger

 Physical targets

-Select Hardware debug connection, then select:
+Select the Hardware debug connection option, then select:

 Virtual targets